📢 Get 50% off shorts when you buy gloves (automatically applied)

 Tension and Pressure Points

 Hand wrap tension directly impacts protection effectiveness.
-Excessive tightness restricts blood circulation causing numbness in fingers knuckles.
-Loose wrapping creates gaps between layers reducing stability support during impact.
+Excessive tightness restricts blood circulation causing numbness in fingers and knuckles.
+Loose wrapping creates gaps between layers while reducing stability and support during impact.
 Maintain even pressure throughout the wrap with firm but comfortable tension allowing natural finger movement.

 Positioning and Coverage Issues